warisali2/warisali.ml/content/posts/dev-career-paths.md

 Analyst can never be overstated.

 #### Software Architect
-Post of Software Architect is considered the pinnacle of software engineering.
-SA is a person who spent a lot of time in every aspect of Software Engineering.
+The role of Software Architect is considered the pinnacle of software engineering.
+Software Architect is a person who has spent a lot of time in every aspect of Software Engineering.

-This is why we need experts in eliciting software requirements and keeping track of them due to their ever changing property.
-We call these specialists Software Requirements Analysts.
-Remember that defining a problem and its scope is as important as designing a solution and implementing it.
-As a result, the importance of the role of Requirements Analyst can never be overstated.

-SA acts as Technical leader in team who works along side Project manager to provide necessary resources and making sure software is delivered on time.
-To ensure the quality of software, SA defines the architechture of the software, defining design visions, reviewing code and authorizing it's inclusion in the working software.
+He acts as Technical leader in team who works along side Project manager to provide necessary resources and making sure software is delivered on time.
+Common responsibilities of Software Architecture includes designing the architecture of the software, defining design visions, reviewing code and authorizing its inclusion in the working software.

 #### Software Developer or Programmer
 The role of a computer programmer is to interpret the design document put together by a software architect or